-3.4.1.2 Workers' Compensation
+3.4.1.2 Workers' Compensation Insurance

-All employees are protected under the Minnesota Workers' Compensation Act.
-The College of Saint Benedict carries Workers' Compensation Insurance to provide reimbursement for medical expenses and continuation of salary in the event of occupational illness or work-related injuries incurred during the course of employment.
+The college [university] carries Workers' Compensation Insurance to provide reimbursement for medical expenses and continuation of salary in the event of occupational illness or accidents incurred during the course of employment.

-All injuries, even if serious personal injury is not involved, must be reported to your supervisor.
-If professional medical treatment is indicated, your supervisor will contact the Security Office to make the necessary arrangements.
+All injuries, even if serious personal injury is not involved, must be reported to the employee's supervisor.
+At the College of Saint Benedict, the supervisor must contact Security (363-5000); at Saint John's University, the supervisor must contact Life Safety Services (363-2144).
+If professional medical treatment is indicated, the supervisor, along with Security or Life Safety Services, will make the necessary arrangements.